 - Chapter 35 - Survivors and Dependents Educational Assistance provides educational assistance to qualifying spouses and children of veterans who either died while on active duty or have a 100% disability rating due to a service-related injury.

 Reserve Tuition Assistance Programs

 Members of the Selective Reserves may be eligible for tuition assistance.
 However, each of the Armed Forces determines how to administer their own Tuition Assistance (TA).
 In addition each state may offer its National Guard service members state funded education incentives based on state guidelines and eligibility (i.e. TA, waivers, exemptions, student loan repayment, etc.).

-- Information on what each of the branches of the military offers: military.com.
+- Information on what each of the branches of the military offers is available at military.com.

 - PA National Guard’s Educational Assistance Program (EAP)

 * GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available on the Department of Veterans Affairs website.